Insurance company reveals the car most stolen

-Owners of Mazda and Toyota makes and models may be on edge elsewhere in the country as their vehicles are the cars most taken but not here in Northland.
+Mazda and Toyota owners may be on edge elsewhere in the country as their vehicles are the cars most taken, but not here in Northland.

 AMI Insurance has revealed the cars most stolen nationwide according to the claims received by the company.